How much does a permit cost, and who has to pay it?

 When does the Work Permit Committee meet?

-If the conviction is of a kind falling within section 10 of the 2014 Act (see criminal records) then you must notify the Department of your conviction and your spouse/civil partner permit will be revoked.
+If the conviction is of a kind falling within section 10 of the 2014 Act (see criminal records) then you must notify the Department of your conviction and your automatic permit will be revoked.
 In such circumstances you could apply for an ordinary work permit, although the conviction would be taken into consideration.

 My employment is exempt from the requirement for a permit but I have recently gained a conviction.
 Can I continue to work?